Baraat: Kauravi Baraat

 The Kuru region comprises parts of Western Uttar Pradesh, Delhi, parts of Haryana and Lower Uttarakhand; where Kauravi dialect is spoken.
 The region has its distinct culture and nuptial traditions.

 In this region, Baraat consists of traditions like Ghudchadhi, Mandir darshan, Janvāsā etc. Ghudchadhi is the ceremony where bridegroom rides over the horse.
 The procession of family members and friends then proceeds to a Mandir to seek blessings.
 After that baraat reaching the wedding venue is welcomed and rest marriage ceremonies are completed.
 The bridegroom then brings bride from Janvāsā to his home.

 Marathi Varaat

 In Marathi tradition, bridegroom's procession is called Varaat' and is accompanied by family members and relatives.
 After completion of wedding customs, the bride and groom carry the silver image of Goddess Gauri which the bride had worshipped during Gaurihar Puja (custom performed before the beginning of wedding).

 Kumaoni Baraat

-In Kumaon region of Uttarakhand, Baraat is associated with special nupital songs called Phaag which are initiated by a priestess.
+In Kumaon region of Uttarakhand, Baraat is associated with special nuptial songs called Phaag which are initiated by a priestess.
 The procession is a accompanied with band which plays instruments like dhol & dammu.
-On arrival at wedding venue, the groom is welcomed by bride's family by applying tilak, performing aarti.
+On arrival at wedding venue, the groom is welcomed by the bride's family by applying tilak, performing aarti.
 This ceremony is known as Dulighray.